YungZanji/nuvio-trakt-importer/README.md

 Then open the generated `index.html` or `Nuvio-Trakt-Importer.html` in a current browser.

 The generated page is self-contained, including the ZIP parser and bundled font.
 There is no application server to configure.

-## Development / deployment

-GitHub Pages is built from source through `.github/workflows/pages.yml`.
-The workflow:

-1. installs dependencies;
-2. builds the self-contained app;
-3. runs the automated test suite;
-4. performs the privacy/bundle verification;
-5. deploys `_site/index.html` when the change reaches `main`.

 ---

 # Version history